On the derived Tate curve and global smooth Tate $K$-theory: Cyclification of oriented equivariant cohomology theories

 and its value on cyclic groups recovers the torsion of $\G$

+\begin{remark} As observed in the proof of \cite[Pr.3.15]{davidandlennart}, see also \cite[Pr.2.16]{davidandlennart2}, the functor $\Ell_{\G/\s}(-)\colon \Glo_{\ab}\to \Stk_{/\s}$ preserves finite products and pullbacks in which at least one of the maps is induced by a surjective map of groups.
+Because coproducts are disjoint in $\Stk_{/\s}$, the extension to $\Glo_{\ab}^{\sqcup}$ again preserves pullbacks for which the same condition holds on each component. \end{remark}

-We work with a subcategory of preoriented abelian stacks where one can define \emph{orientations}.
+We work with a subcategory of preoriented abelian stacks for which the torsion of $\G$ is well-behaved.

 \begin{mydef} Let $\G$ be an abelian stack over $\s$.
 We say that $\G$ is \emph{geometric} if the formal completion of $\G$ is a formal group, the map $[n]\colon \G\to \G$ is finite flat for all integers $n\geq 1$, and $\G$ is almost of finite presentation over $\x$.
-From the proof of \cite[Pr.6.7.1]{ec1}, it follows that $\G[\P^\infty]$ is a $\P$-divisible group over $\s$.
-If $\G$ is a geometric preoriented abelian $\s$-stack, we may then ask if the preorientation $e$ is an \emph{orientation} \`{a} la \cite[\textsection4]{ec2} or \cite[\textsection5]{davidandlennart}, ie, if the associated map $\widehat{\G}^\QQ_\s\to \widehat{\G}$ is an equivalence of formal groups. \end{mydef}
+From the proof of \cite[Pr.6.7.1]{ec1}, it follows that $\G[\P^\infty]$ is a $\P$-divisible group over $\s$, in the sense of \Cref{df:preorientedpdivgp}.